Multi-band Emission from Star-Disk Collision and Implications for Quasi-Periodic Eruptions: Overall dynamics: Frequency-integrated gray RHD Simulations

 Figure~\ref{fig:tdiff_ddisk} shows the estimated effective diffusion time for H1\_hd\_v0.1c, H1\_md\_v0.1c and H1\_ld\_v0.1c using the same sampling line for the forward ejecta as in Figure~\ref{fig:linecut_ddisk}.
 We label the location where $\taueffr=c/v$ by triangles, $t_{\rm diff}=2.97\times10^{2}\rm s,~5.78\times10^{3}s,~1.4\times10^{3}s$ for H1\_hd\_v0.1c, H1\_md\_v0.1c, H1\_ld\_v0.1c.
 Compare to Equation~\ref{eq:tdiff}, which gives $t_{\rm diff}=1.53\times10^{3}\rm s,~4.83\times10^{2}s,~1.53\times10^{2}s$.

 Comparing the three simulations, higher $\Sigma_{\rm disk}$ yields smaller $t_{\rm diff, R}$.
-This contradicts the dependency of $t_{\rm diff}\propto\Sigma_{\rm disk}^{1/2}$ (Equation~\ref{eq:tdiff}), which rises from that higher $\Sigma_{\rm disk}$ leads to larger $\rho_{\rm ej}$ and thus optical depth.
+This contradicts the dependency of $t_{\rm diff}\propto\Sigma_{\rm disk}^{1/2}$ (Equation~\ref{eq:tdiff}), which arises from the fact that higher $\Sigma_{\rm disk}$ leads to larger $\rho_{\rm ej}$ and thus optical depth.
 However, the $T_{\rm ej}$ is also higher when increasing $\Sigma_{\rm disk}$, so the opacity is reduced due to less bound-free contribution.
-A relevant implication is if interpreting the duration of QPE flares as the diffusion time of ejecta, adopting only electron scatter opacity can overestimate the ejecta mass.
-The bound-free opacity effect could potentially extend parameter space for low density disk that previously excluded due to too short diffusion time.
+A relevant implication is that if interpreting the duration of QPE flares as the diffusion time of ejecta, adopting only electron scatter opacity can overestimate the ejecta mass \cite[][see also recent observation]{chakraborty2025discovery, arcodia2025srg}.
+The bound-free opacity effect could potentially extend parameter space for low density disks that were previously excluded due to too short diffusion time.

+However, the bound-free opacity can be suppressed if the ionization fraction of ejecta is high.
+For example, \citet{nayakshin2004x} showed that the opacity for photon energy above 1KeV can be reduced by orders of magnitude when the ionization parameter is $\xi\gtrsim10^{2}$.
+Recent spectral modeling \citet{chakraborty2025discovery} estimates ionization parameter $\xi\gtrsim10^{4}$ in the ejecta cloud.
+The soft X-ray photons from the shocked disk are typically below 1KeV, but over-ionization can also potentially affect the bound-free opacity in this photon energy range, which needs to be investigated in follow-up work.